-Once the connection is established, you can open a browser on the PC and enter the LAN IP address of the remote N600 Wireless Dual Band Gigabit ADSL2+ Modem Router DGND3700.
-After a short wait, you should see the login screen of the wireless modem router (unless another PC already has the N600 Wireless Dual Band Gigabit ADSL2+ Modem Router DGND3700 management interface open).
+Once the connection is established, you can open a browser on the computer and enter the LAN IP address of the remote modem router.
+After a short wait, you should see the login screen of the modem router (unless another computer already has the modem router management interface open).

 - Gateway-to-gateway configuration.
-Test the VPN tunnel by pinging the remote network from a PC attached to Gateway A (the wireless modem router). - a.
-Open a command prompt (for example, Start > Run > cmd). - b.
+Test the VPN tunnel by pinging the remote network from a computer attached to Gateway A (the modern router). - a.
+Open a command prompt (for example, Start > Run > cmd).

+b.
 Type ping 192.168.3.1.